•TranscribeFast Team

 Field-tested techniques to build rapport fast in qualitative interviews: setup, openings, active listening, cultural sensitivity, and ethical care.

-- Choose a quiet, comfortable space; offer water and breaks.
+- Quiet, comfortable space; offer water and breaks.

 - Review consent and confidentiality in plain language.

-- Test recording equipment and backups before you meet.
+- Test recording and backups before you meet.

-- Reflect back key phrases to show understanding.
+- Reflect back key phrases to check understanding.

 - Avoid multitasking; close laptops unless essential.

-- Research relevant norms around time, eye contact, and personal space.
+- Adjust eye contact, timing, and personal space respectfully.

 - Use plain language; check comprehension without condescension.

-- Offer alternatives for sensitive questions ("pass" or write-only options).
+- Offer alternatives for sensitive topics (pass, later, or write-only).

 References